 Antonio brought us to Casa Felicitas, a copper workshop where we given a free private class in coppersmith artistry.

-Casa Felicitas competes in an annual competition in Santa Clara.
+Dan and I found out for ourselves that this work requires physical strength and precision, and the ability to withstand the baking temperatures of the ovens, which we felt the whole time.
+It also requires artistic talent.
+Casa Felicitas has won several competitions, both local and beyond.
 Of course, they have a shop where you can buy some of their beautiful, crafted pieces!
 I was excited to buy a copper pan for my kitchen back home.
 This was one of the items I was hoping to find.

 Roxana never picked up any of the tools.
 Her back couldn’t handle it, she said.
 Dan was skeptical since she was always complaining about her physical problems in Spain, but walked and climbed whenever we visited something new and interesting.
 We weren’t aware yet that she was addicted to prescription meds, and that she invented her ailments to feed the habit.
 I also didn’t realize that my relationship with Roxana was changing.
 I had spent my whole life trying to protect my younger sister.

 So often, our plans turn out vastly different than we were hoping.
 Instead of inspiring, I was generating envy.
 When I saw Roxana in Buenos Aires toward the end of 2019, I could see that her body was rotting from within.
 She’s gotten worse since then, and the envy for my “great life” was now bordering on anger.
 She was treating me worse and worse, even though I was the only person willing and able to help her financially.